x-normalize/Password-Generator/README.md

 ![images](https://user-images.githubusercontent.com/94692820/197202130-6ce4bcf2-01ff-4e2e-88a8-182604590ce1.png)

-## You can try directly from your web browser here <a href="https://replit.com/@x-normalize/passwordgenerator">Try<a/> Just click RUN example to start.
+## You can try directly from your web browser here <a href="https://replit.com/@x-normalize/passwordgenerator">Try<a/> Just click RUN  to start.

 ### This is a simple Python strong password generator.
 The password length can be changed the default is 30 length.
 You can add "string.punctuation" in characters for a stronger password.
 If you want a new password just click run again and will generate a new password !!!